 Property operating expenses (real estate taxes, utilities, insurance, repairs and maintenance, cleaning and other property-related expenses) in the Same Property Portfolio increased during the year ended December 31, 2002 primarily due to increases in real estate taxes of \$5.2 million, or 5.0%, and increases in insurance of \$4.1 million, or 70.6%.
 The increase in real estate taxes was primarily due to higher property tax assessments.
-Small increases in the other property operating expenses account for the remaining difference.
-Additional increases in property operating expenses in the Total Property Portfolio were primarily due to the additions of the Citigroup Center, Five Times Square, 399 Park Avenue and 111 Huntington Avenue properties and other properties that we acquired or placed in service after January 1, 2001.
-Increases in insurance in the Same Property Portfolio and Properties are property Portfolio and Portfolio are related to increases in rates on existing coverage and the purchase of a separate stand-alone terrorism policy.
+Small increases in the other property operating expenses in the Total Property Portfolio were primarily due to the additions of the Citigroup Center, Five Times Square, 399 Park Avenue and 111 Huntington Avenue properties and other properties that we acquired or placed in service after January 1, 2001.
+Increases in insurance in the Same Property Portfolio and

+Total Portfolio are related to increases in rates on existing coverage and the purchase of a separate stand-alone terrorism policy.
 The office leases include reimbursements from tenants for a portion of these operating expenses.
 The increases were offset by decreases related to properties that were sold during 2002.